-A vital and innovative shipping sector is necessary to achieve the UN 2030 Sustainable Development Goals.
+A vital and innovative shipping sector is needed to achieve the UN’s 2030 Sustainable Development Goals.

-More than 80% of the transport of goods takes place on ships, and without shipping the world would come to an abrupt halt.
-Shipping is like a nervous system connecting the most remote coastal communities to the world.
-Shipping also provides vital transport through an elaborate in-land waterway system
+More than 80% of today’s freight transport takes place on ships, and without shipping, the world would come to an abrupt halt.
+Shipping is like a nervous system that connects the most remote coastal communities to the world.

 Whether you believe in a future of continuous growth, a massive scale-up of nearby manufacturing, local 3D printing of goods, or degrowth, things and raw materials still need to be shipped.
 Currently, shipping is estimated to account for 3% of global CO2 emissions, and we do not see any other initiatives that will potentially affect total shipping emissions.

 Sustainable shipping initiatives.